vipickering/vincentp/_drafts/2017-02-15-optimising-my-jekyll-workflow.md

 ## Jekyll, Netlify and HTTPS

 In the last few years I have experienced the greatest degree of happiness and change in my life.
 I got married, blessed with a beautiful son and started my own business.
-It's been an intense few years and It's fair to say the blog has been a little unloved over the last few years as a result.
+It's been an intense few years and It's fair to say the blog has been a little unloved as a result.

 I decided to begin by refocusing the site around user need.
 What can I provide to the user and how should I do it?